bahlolab/superSTR/docs/OUTLIERS.md

 **Max-length count**

-This is simply the (library-size normalised) count of reads which have a repetition running the full length of the read; if the read length is 150nt, this would mean that the entire 150nt sequence is repetitive.
+This is simply the (library-size normalised) count of reads which have a repetition running the full length of the read, or the proportion of reads which are 'pure' repeat in the experiment.

 **superSTR summary score**